wbc3rd/Riviera-Docs/docs/source/frequently_asked_questions.rst

         sbatch my_job_script.sh

+    For more information, please see the 'Slurm <https://riviera-docs.readthedocs.io/en/latest/slurm.html>'_ page on running and requesting a compute node.

 .. dropdown:: How can I transfer data from my local computer to the cluster?

   See `Data Transfer and File Management <https://riviera-docs.readthedocs.io/en/latest/data_transfer.html>`_ for information on how to transfer data on and off of the cluster.